ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 Overall program details with summary of all generator categories

-Financial compensation to generators will be issued quarterly via direct deposit into the customers’ bank account.
+Financial compensation to generators will be issued annually via direct deposit into the customers’ bank account or issued as a credit on their ACE invoice if the customer chooses not to provide their banking information.